 if a container has no associated security group, it is accessible (within the network it resides, as well as the Internet)

-if a container has associated security group(s) with no egress
+if a container has associated security group(s) with no egress rule, it cannot access the Internet

-rule, it is not accessible from other containers, nor the Internet
+if a container has associated security group(s) with no ingress rule, it is not accessible from other containers, nor the Internet

 Security group works independently from port, e.g. You need to publish the container ports even if the associated security group allows the traffic.